photoprism/photoprism-docs/docs/user-guide/library/webdav.md

 !!! tip
     You can use WebDAV to download photos from the server as well.
-    Just connect to http://servername/originals/ and copy the files to your preferred destination.
+    Just connect to `http://server-ip:2342/originals/` or `https://yourdomain/originals/` for public servers, and copy the files to your preferred destination.

 <!--### Add photos via WebDAV on Windows ###
 1. Open the windows explorer (e.g. by clicking [Windows] and [E]).